From Fragmented to Fluid: Simplifying ServiceRadar with Elixir, Rust, and CloudNativePG

 hermes_mcpexposes the MCP contract from Elixir so IDE/CLI agents talk directly to the web app. - Contract-first docs.

-open_api_spexgenerates OpenAPI from Phoenix controllers, replacing the hand-rolled Go swagger layer and keeping the contract locked to code.
+open_api_spexgenerates OpenAPI from Phoenix controllers, replacing hand-rolled swagger and keeping the contract locked to code.

 Core Becomes the Engine, Not the Edge

-serviceradar-core remains the orchestration and ingestion engine (pollers, agents, registry) writing into CNPG.
-Web/API concerns move to Phoenix, tightening separation of concerns: Go owns data-plane coordination; Elixir owns the experience and API surface.
+core-elx remains the orchestration and ingestion engine writing into CNPG.
+Web/API concerns live in Phoenix, keeping the experience layer and control plane tightly aligned.

 Why the BEAM Fits